onewithhammer/ESP8266-MyWidget-Demo/README.md

 OTA (Over The Air) Updates allows you to update the firmware on the device without being connected via a USB cable.
 The updates can occur after the device is connected to WIFI.
 The initial firmware installation requires using a USB cable but all subsequent updates can be perform remotely over WIFI.

+## Interrupt

+This project has a interrupt timer used to flash the onboard LED.

+timer1 is attached to an interrupt handler; ledTimerISR().

+timer1 is enabled with the TIM_DIV16 timer divider, TIM_EDGE trigger and TIM_SINGLE for single shot

+The 0.5s timer uses a timer1_write multipler of 2,500,000

+The calculations for the timer multipler:

+80 Mhz / 16 = 5 Mhz
+5 Mhz or 0.0000002 uS
+0.0000002 uS * 2500000 = 0.5s

 ## Test & Debug

 I used a few different tools to test and debug.
-The source code was mainly debugged using Serial.print() messages and the Serial Monitor (Tools-Serial Monitor) in the Arduino IDE.
+The source code was mainly debugged using Serial.print() messages and the Serial Monitor (Tools->Serial Monitor) in the Arduino IDE.

-I also use the web developer tools (console & network) debug the JavaScript and web services requests / responses.
+I also used the Firefox web developer tools (console & network) debug the JavaScript and web services requests / responses.

-To test and debug the HTTP GET and POST messages, I used [POSTMAN](https://www.postman.com/)
+To test and debug the HTTP GET and POST requests/response messages, I used [POSTMAN](https://www.postman.com/)

 To test and debug MQTT, I used Mosquitto and Node-Red.